-No, only one application is required on which you will indicate your chosen program of study.
+No, only one application is required on which you indicate your chosen program of study.

-Most programs follow our priority deadlines with the exception of the MFA in Creative Writing and Master of Public Administration programs.
+Most programs follow our priority deadlines with the exception of the MFA in Creative Writing, Master of Public Administration, Doctorate in Curriculum and Instruction and nursing programs.
 Please review the program pages to find out more about applying to these programs.
 Some of our programs are cohorts, meaning there is only one entry period per academic year.
 These programs generally follow the priority deadline for their designated term of entry.

 The priority application deadlines are as follows: